ihaddy/what-to-watch-on-emby/README.md

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js (and of course npm).

 ### Node
 - #### Node installation on Windows